Charles Parker Prize

 The features selected for broadcast in BBC Radio 4’s New Storytellers and produced through Soundscape Productions.
 Each winner works alongside a professional mentor and studio engineer to refine their feature for national broadcast.

-Get Inspiration from Previous Prize Winners
+Previous Prize Winners